 Again, what we've learned from the 'Shape' is that you can change the Border, Shadow or Skew values.
 You may also adjust the shape Brightness, Hue, Saturation, Lightness, and RGB.
 What is awesome is that you can add a Blur, Noise or Pixelate effect on your design photos.

 I just want to remind you that if you are looking for these filters elsewhere, you'll not be able to find them on any other online editor because it's a feature we designed.
-Most importantly, is that you can use all of these filters to create your own Videos or GIFs from a single image.
+Most importantly, is that you can use all of these filters to create your own short animations from a single image.
 You will learn how to by viewing this tutorial.

 Now, let's move forward and see how to add a text element to your design.
 To do this, just click the 'Text' button to open the text panel.
 Once the panel is opened, click on the 'Add text' button.